 There are five stations that monitor fall migration across BC, however no stations track spring migration.
 In 2010 the Iona Island Bird Observatory initiated a Fall Migration Monitoring Program, and followed that up with a Spring Migration Monitoring Program in 2011.
 These programs will help us better understand the population dynamics of migratory birds in BC and determine how these species use Iona Beach Regional Park.

-Dates: The core dates of our Spring Migration Monitoring Program extend from mid April to end of May, and our Fall Migration Monitoring Program from mid August to end of October.
+Dates: The core dates of our Spring Migration Monitoring Program extend from mid April to end of May, and our Fall Migration Monitoring Program from late August to early October.